dxw/playbook/src/staff-handbook/claiming-expenses.md

 Wherever possible, it’s best to check that expenses can be reclaimed before incurring them.

+## How to claim expenses

 We create expenses using Xero.
-There is an Expenses section on the page after you log in where you can see details of your expenses.
+There's an Expenses section on the page after you log in where you can see details of your expenses.
 If you're claiming for something new, you can go
 [straight to the form](https://expenses.xero.com/!wrUP-/detail/create-new).

 To create an expense, you add all the receipts related to it to Xero, and submit them together as a claim.
 If you don't have receipts, you'll need to talk to the HR team.

+### What each receipt needs

 Each receipt requires the following details: